-Performance View: This displays digital speed, indicators from speed view along with rpm reading, transmission positions, and gear shift indicator (if equipped).
+Performance View: This display gives the speedometer reading (in English or metric units), rpm reading, transmission positions, and gear shift indicator, if equipped.

 Care of the HUD

 Clean the inside of the windshield as needed to remove any dirt or film that could reduce the sharpness or clarity of the HUD image.